-Medication: in order to follow an organized medication which usually includes combinations of therapeutic substances, taking into account everything mentioned in the previous sections (i.e. Condition & Symptoms) is necessary:
+It is necessary to organise the medication which usually includes combinations of therapeutic substances.
+We should take into account everything mentioned in the previous sections (i.e. Condition & Symptoms) such us:

-• Germs that have been reported but also potential infectious microorganisms that may exist, but which could not be identified in urine and vaginal fluid crops.
+- Germs that we have found but also potential infectious microorganisms that may exist.
+Not all of them could be identified in urine and vaginal fluid cultures.

-The conservative medication’s duration can last from 1 to 3 months, without excluding the need for further treatment (up to 9 months).
-In addition to the antimicrobial therapy to combat chronic cystitis, there can be used medicines that are related to the reduction of some intensive discomfort such as frequent and urgent urination or intrusive actions associated with the treatment of some complications such as the narrowing of the urethra.
+The conservative medication’s duration can last from 1 to 3 months.
+Sometimes we can’t exclude the need for further treatment (up to 9 months).
+In addition to the antimicrobial therapy to combat chronic cystitis, we can use medicines that are related to the reduction of some intensive symptoms.
+We may decrease discomfort such as frequent and urgent urination or intrusive actions associated with the treatment of some complications such as the narrowing of the urethra.

-Intravesical Instillations Therapy: Intravesical instillations are a necessity in most cases of chronic cystitis, since the cystic lesions are chronic and highly resistant to treatment with oral medications.
-As such, the use of specific medicinal substances in mixtures at appropriate concentrations have proven to have extremely good therapeutic effects.
-This approach significantly improves or even completely cures in many cases, even the most difficult situations of persistent and extremely annoying for the everyday life symptoms.
+Intravesical instillations are a necessity in most cases of chronic cystitis.
+The long-standing bladder lesions are highly resistant to treatment with oral medications.
+The use of specific medicinal substances in mixtures at appropriate concentrations have proven to have extremely good therapeutic effects.
+This approach significantly improves or even completely cures in many cases.
+It is effective even to the most difficult situations of persistent and extremely annoying for the everyday life symptoms.

 Figure 1: Chronic membranous cystitis in resolution after a series of intravesical infusions.